Anchorage Youth Development Coalitioncommunity collaboration at work

 Second Order Change is an initiative to support transformation in each of these areas – in both individual staff capacity, and organizational health and culture, to maximize our ability to achieve positive outcomes for youth.

-If you are interested in participating in Second Order Change professional development cohorts, please contact Ciara Johnson (email@example.com).
+For more information about the Second Order Change professional learning series, please contact Ciara Johnson (email@example.com).

 The Learning Experience